 Where to visit in Croatia by ferry or catamaran

-Traveling by ferry is a great way to discover the islands of Croatia and beautiful small beaches framing the turquoise waters of the seas.
+Travelling by ferry is a great way to discover the islands of Croatia and the beautiful small beaches framing the turquoise waters of the seas.
 With more than six thousand kilometres of coastline, you are sure to reach an island of your dreams for an exotic trip.